 Is it really worth applying?

 Some people think that you'll only get a small amount in benefits.
 That's a myth.
-In fact, the average amount for older adults is $119 a month.
+In fact, the average national SNAP benefit for a senior living alone is $105 a month. .
 More Myth Busters.

 Is there someone I can talk to?